dnzg/weather/README.md

 [DEMO](https://weather-two-sigma.vercel.app) — see the result.

-<strong>In this Next.JS project I've tried to show how to use OpenWeather API in small weather app.</strong>
+<strong>In this Next.JS project I've tried to show how to use OpenWeather API in small weather app.
+Also for background image I used Freepik API from their Figma plugin.</strong>

 ## Getting Started